mritunjai-prog/Amphitheatre-Booking/other-data/README.md

-# Confidential Data - Degree Students
+# Other Data - Student Information

-## ⚠️ CONFIDENTIAL - RESTRICTED ACCESS

-This folder contains sensitive student information for the convocation ceremony.
+This folder contains student information files for the convocation ceremony.

 ### Files in this folder: